hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 In [part 2](#part-2), **"The graphics of DEL"**, I take a closer look at how normally non-printing characters, like DEL, were given a standardized visual representation through ECMA-17 in 1968, and how DEL was *actually* represented in various early bitmap fonts between 1970s–1990s.

 [Part 3](#part-3), **"DEL in Amiga ASCII art"**, is about the particular shape and design of Topaz's <span class="amiga-inline">⌂</span>.
 I analyze over 3000 Amiga ASCII artworks made between 1993–2005 to see how DEL was used, and showcase some of them.

+I also wrote an bonus article focusing specifically on IBM PC's DEL: [Why is there a "small house" in IBM's Code page 437?](https://blog.glyphdrawing.club/why-is-there-a-small-house-in-ibm-s-code-page-437/).

 **Keywords**: DELETE character, Amiga ASCII art, textmode, bitmap fonts, character sets, control characters, ASCII, ECMA-17, punched tape, telegraph, ITA2